With 120,000 people needed to work in the railway industry over the next ten years, we’ve got a job to do to attract our colleagues of tomorrow.

 We have programmes to encourage women and those from BAME communities to consider a career in rail, both in the office and on the frontline, and set out clear development opportunities to inspire them to consider a career in what has been a male-dominated industry for years.

-We’re working with primary schools across the UK, such as Chirnsyde Primary School to teach the children about railway safety, as well as giving them a little bit of insight into what we do.
+We’re working with primary schools across the UK, in every region we serve, to teach the children about railway safety, as well as giving them a little bit of insight into what we do.

 Working closely with the school, SWGR uses this to fit in to the curriculum and give children some inspiration as to why they might like to work on the railways when they grow up.